-Even though I’ve been blogging about personal finance for 4+ years now, the most questions I get around what I do are “how do you make money blogging?” and “I’m thinking about starting a blog, any advice?”
-So for those of you who want to be masters of your own economy, here’s a quick and dirty tutorial for how to start a wordpress blog with HostGator.
+I’ve been blogging about personal finance for seven years now (since 2012) and – easily – the questions I get most are “how do you make money blogging?” and “I’m thinking about starting a blog, any advice?”
+So for those of you who want to be masters of your own economy, here’s a quick and dirty tutorial on how to start a successful blog.

 Let’s just make this simple: You’re going to install a WordPress website.

 Me (and just about every other person on the planet) LOVES WordPress.
 It’s so stinking simple to use and intuitive and it comes with great plugins so you can create a really powerful, interactive website.

 Really, WordPress is the industry standard for bloggers.
 I’ve used other platforms to blog for my business clients and they’re hard to manage, understand, and optimize for SEO.

 Just trust me, you want WordPress.

 Why do I need hosting?

 Hosting is like the highway.
 A content management platform is the car that drives you along the highway, putting your information quickly and easily out into the world.

 Hostgator is the hosting, WordPress is the content platform.
 They work together but they’re not the same thing.

 You can get a free blog platform (like the free version of WordPress or Tumblr) but you won’t “own” your car and you won’t be able to host your own ads.
 If you want to start blogging and earn money from it down the road (potentially), you’ll need to invest a bit into a hosting provider.